8 - Paraffine hergebruiken

 • Mixing all the colors will give a dark color.

-• Remove bad-smelling candle residue.
+• Remove bad smelling candle residue.

-Melting candle remains
+Melting candle residues

 • Make a Bain-Marie from two old cooking pots or use our mini Bain-Marie.